f5devcentral/bigip_automation_examples/bigip/bigip_next/next_access/saml-federation/okta-IdP-http-connector/README.md

-# Integration with Okta (SAML IdP)
+# Integration with Okta (SAML IdP) with HTTP Connector (Per-Session)

 ## Overview

-In this guide we are checking the steps to use postman collection to configure `BIG-IP Next Access` as SAML Service Provider (SP), with Okta Identity Provider (IdP).
+In this guide we are checking the steps to use postman collection to configure `BIG-IP Next Access` as SAML Service Provider (SP), with Okta Identity Provider (IdP) and using HTTP Connector to fetch risk rating from API server (simulating 3rd party).

 Steps summary,